Whether you’re thinking about getting a cat yourself or not, you’ve probably come across the wonderful calico at some point. Who hasn’t?

 Male calicoes are rare.
 A study by the University of Missouri’s College of Veterinary Medicine estimated that only 1 in 3,000 calico cats are male.

 The good news is that 99.9% of calico cats are female because of this unique genetic makeup.
-But put worries aside, because just like with any cat, a calico cat can live longer than average if provided the best health care.
+But put worries aside, because just like with any cat, a calico cat can live longer than average if provided the best health care along with a healthy and balanced diet.

 Calico cats aren’t the only cats with unique coat colors.
 Tortoiseshell cats (aka, torties) and tabby cats have them, too.
 It can be tricky to differentiate a calico from these other cats, so we’ll help you out.